terrywhitney/lucee-installer/README.md

-# Lucee Installer #
+# Lucee Installer for OSX #

-BitRock Installer XML config and files for creating the Lucee installers for Windows and Linux.
+BitRock Installer XML config and files for creating the Lucee installers for OSX Only.

 Bitrock has provided LAS with an Enterprise license for InstallBuilder, it's not in source source control